 Financing A Round-The-World Trip

-I’m willing to bet that as a Financial Samurai reader, you’re probably even more financially savvy than me.
-You know how to save.
-You know how to prioritize.
-You know how to hustle on the side.
-We’re not going to go over all that.
+I'm willing to bet that as a Financial Samurai reader, you're probably even more financially savvy than me.
+You know how to save, how to prioritize, and how to hustle on the side.
+We're not going to go over all that.

 We earned pretty average incomes in a high cost-of-living city (Auckland is frequently named one of the most livable cities in the world … and one of the most expensive).
 Admittedly, though, we didn't own much in the way of stuff (so there was very little to sell, dispose of, or put in storage), we didn't own a house (no need to find temporary tenants), and we didn't have debt.